 What’s the difference between the strong and the weak – between the actions, beliefs, and behavior of those of confidence and expectation, and those without?

-How is it, most importantly, that my new favorite greeting is “Go f*** yourself”…?
+And how is it, that my new favorite greeting is “Go f*** yourself”…?

 Change is a small thing – an incremental, daily thing.
 It consists of the little things you do differently, the smallest improvements in your actions, reactions, and behaviors.